 - Presence of vertical and horizontal curves

 - Presence of surrounding developments to the roadway

 The ‘feel’ for the road can be as simple as being the regular route that someone drives for years.
 For example, on a recent trip to California I was driving along Highway 1, an extremely scenic and windy, 2-lane un-divided roadway along the ocean.
-I felt like I was driving a fast pace, however the local Fort Bragg traffic thought otherwise, zipping past me at a speed I would definitely have been uncomfortable at traveling along the specific roadway.
+I felt like I was driving a fast pace, however the local Fort Bragg in California, traffic thought otherwise, zipping past me at a speed I would definitely have been uncomfortable at traveling along the specific roadway.

 With so many factors impacting the speeds on a roadway, the 85th percentile speed becomes a good metric that can quantify these variables and put them into one useful number.
 There are two main techniques for collecting this data, directional tube counts and handheld radar.